FlorianDialer/FloodPack/README.md

 # LOAD THE PACKAGE:
 library(FloodPack)

-# Create a folder in your deaired location and set the working directory to it
+# Create a folder in your desired location and set the working directory to it
 setwd("/Path/to/folder/to/store/data")
 ```